ucsd-cse15l-w22/ucsd-cse15l-w22.github.io/pages/syllabus.md

 For each post, our staff will review it and either give full credit or give feedback; you must respond to the feedback to receive full credit on your post.
+We'll post specific final deadlines for this feedback

 ### Skill Demonstrations